ismaiilov-atai/GetEasy/README.md

-project designed to move item from point A to B easily with auction system
+### Project designed to move item from point A to B easily with auction system

 [watch demo video](https://www.youtube.com/watch?v=mQbxmG_1Ezw)